- Home

 As circumstances in your life change, you may find that there are parts of your will that you wish to change as well.

-The good news is, you don’t necessarily have to scrap your existing will and write an entirely new one if you only want to make a few tweaks to it.
+The good news is you don’t necessarily have to scrap your existing will and write an entirely new one if you only want to make a few tweaks to it.
 A lot of the time, these changes can be made through a legal document called a ‘codicil’.

 A codicil can accompany your will to change how your estate is passed on, name a different executor or alter your funeral plans.
-In this article, we’ll look at some of the reasons why you might want a codicil, and how to go about getting one.
+In this article, we’ll look at some of the reasons why you might want a codicil, and how to go about writing one.

 Do you need to change your will?